Highdicom: A Python library for standardized encoding of image annotations and machine learning model outputs in pathology and radiology: References

-In this article, we first describe the design and implementation of the \emph{highdicom} library to meet this unmet need and then assess its capabilities in encoding image annotations and ML model outputs in DICOM format.
+In this article, we first describe the design and implementation of the \emph{highdicom} library to meet this unmet need and then assess the library's capabilities in encoding and decoding annotations (either generated by human readers or ML models) in DICOM format.
 We perform experiments that demonstrate the use of the library during ML model training and inference and show how the library enables the development of ML models that are interoperable with established image management and display systems and thus can be readily integrated into an enterprise medical imaging environment.
 To this end, we consider a variety of clinically-relevant computer vision problems and multiple imaging modalities across different medical disciplines, placing a focus on lung tumor detection in slide microscopy images in pathology and computed tomography images in radiology as an illustrative use case.